MaanasGantla/SpuCo_Assignment/README.md

-Check SpuCo_Assignment.ipynb for code and outputs.
+Check SpuCo_Assignment.ipynb for all code and outputs.